 - Sargon the Sun Cultist is a physical melee / magical hybrid class.

 - Standard melee attack.
-Hit range is so-so.
+The hit range is so-so.
 Holding down the attack will throw a chakram that will fly forwards a bit, hit enemies, and turn the ground on fire.

 - Calls down a meteor to your current location.
 Turns the ground on fire.
 Anything standing on the fire will take damage.

 - Mobility skill.
-Charging enemies will deal with physical damage.
+Charging enemies will deal physical damage.
 Holding will turn the ground on fire.

 As the skill sets suggest, this class is all about fire.
 The fire can hurt you as well, so you need to watch where you are standing.
 Activate Solar Prayer and immediately move away to avoid the fire that gets generated.